AhmadMahdaly/AhmadMahdaly/README.md

 >- 🧐 **very_good_analysis** - Code quality checks.
 >- 🔢 **flutter_verification_code** - OTP input.

 >## [Focus tracker](https://github.com/AhmadMahdaly/Focus_tracker): A productivity app that helps users manage their time efficiently using the Pomodoro technique.
-Stay focused, track your sessions, and boost your productivity! ⏳✅
+Stay focused, track your sessions, and boost your productivity!
+>### Description
+>Focus Tracker helps you monitor your productivity, track your tasks, and stay focused on your goals. ⏳✅
 >### 🛠️ Technologies
 >- 🏹 **Dart** - Primary programming language.
 >- 📱 **Flutter** - UI framework for cross-platform apps.